Nextcloud

 Nextcloud maintains a comprehensive history of file changes.
 If you accidentally overwrite a document or delete a file on your Mac, you can restore previous versions from the web interface or the client.
 The 'Versions' tab allows you to roll back to a state from an hour, a day, or a month ago.
 The Activity Stream tracks all actions—file uploads, shares, comments, and modifications—providing a clear audit trail.
 This is essential for collaborative environments where tracking who changed what and when is necessary for workflow integrity.

 A graphic designer uses a MacBook Pro and wants to move away from Adobe Creative Cloud storage and Dropbox due to privacy concerns.
 They set up a Nextcloud instance on a home NAS (like a Synology or a dedicated mini-PC).
 Using the Mac client, they sync their active project folders.
-They utilize the 'Virtual Files' feature to browse terabytes of archived client assets without filling their laptop's SSD.
+They use the 'Virtual Files' feature to browse terabytes of archived client assets without filling their laptop's SSD.
 When sending proofs to clients, they generate password-protected public links with expiration dates directly from Finder.
 They use the built-in 'Deck' app (Kanban board) to track project progress, keeping their entire workflow self-contained and secure.

 A boutique law firm needs to share sensitive case files internally and with clients but cannot legally use US-based public clouds due to data sovereignty regulations.
 They deploy Nextcloud Enterprise on a local server.
 The entire staff uses Macs.
-They utilize Nextcloud Groupware to sync court dates (Calendars) and client details (Contacts) to their macOS native apps.
+They use Nextcloud Groupware to sync court dates (Calendars) and client details (Contacts) to their macOS native apps.
 They use the 'File Drop' feature, allowing clients to securely upload evidence to a specific folder via a web link without the client needing an account.
 End-to-End Encryption is enabled for the most sensitive folders, ensuring only the partners with the keys can access the raw data.

 A family wants to stop using Google Photos and Google Drive.
 They install Nextcloud on a Raspberry Pi 5 with an external hard drive.
 On their Macs and iPhones, they install the Nextcloud client.
 The 'Instant Upload' feature on their phones automatically backs up every photo taken to the server.
 On the Mac, the 'Photos' folder syncs down, allowing them to organize family memories using desktop tools.
 They use a shared Calendar for family events and the 'Tasks' app for grocery lists, effectively replacing the Google ecosystem with a private, family-controlled hub.